Machle/FrogGame_Solution/README.md

 # Solution to the frog problem
-The main class generates the solution of the puzzle;
+This was a homework for my Artificial intelligence course @FMI Sofia The main class generates the solution of the puzzle;
 Input: number of frogs.
 The algorithm used is Depth-first search.